-ORC stands for Onion Routed Cloud is an anonymous cloud storage network.
+ORC stands for Onion Routed Cloud, which is an anonymous cloud storage network.
 It is a free and open-source project.
-ORC allows anonymous file sharing online without the risk of leaking them to the Internet.
+ORC allows anonymous file-sharing online without the risk of leaking them to the Internet.

 Why Is Anonymous Cloud Storage Important?

 Journalists around the globe are being murdered, facing death threats as a consequence of their journalism.
-If not put under law, even social networking sites can also be a threat to freedom in a free country.
+If not put under law, even social networking sites can also threaten freedom in a free country.

 Facebook has blocked access within Thailand to a group with 1 million members that discusses the country’s king, after the Thai government threatened the company with legal action.The Guardian – Facebook blocks access to group criticising Thailand’s monarchy

 It is not just one case.
-There have been numerous cases where social networking sites have been spotted taking actions against activists not Governments or its allies.
+There have been numerous cases where social networking sites have been spotted taking actions against activists, not Governments or their allies.

-Recently, The Wall Street Journal reported that Facebook did not block accounts who clearly violated the company’s hate-speech policy.
+Recently, The Wall Street Journal reported that Facebook did not block accounts that clearly violated the company’s hate-speech policy.

 Facebook Inc. employees charged with policing the platform were watching.
 By March of this year, they concluded Mr. Singh not only had violated the company’s hate-speech rules but qualified as dangerous, a designation that takes into account a person’s off-platform activities, according to current and former Facebook employees familiar with the matter.The Wall Street Journal – Facebook’s Hate-Speech Rules Collide With Indian Politics

-It is clear that social networking sites can not be trusted when sharing secret information especially when the information is about the ruling Governments or its allies.
+It is clear that social networking sites can not be trusted when sharing secret information, especially when the information is about the ruling Government or its allies.

 How ORC works?

 Onion Routed Cloud is a decentralized network built to share information anonymously.
-The way ORC works is that it follows the end-to-end encryption of information and data shared on the network.
+ORC works by following the end-to-end encryption of information and data shared on the network.
 The end-to-end encryption makes data private and secure when it’s sent over the network.

 How ORC can help journalists, activists, and those who love privacy?

-If you are a journalist, you can visit any ORC server using Tor browser and share with or receive data from your sources.
+If you are a journalist, you can visit any ORC server using the Tor browser and share or receive data from your sources.

 How to deploy ORC server?

-The only difficult part of deploying an ORC server is making the decision to deploy an ORC server.
+The only difficult part of deploying an ORC server is deciding to deploy an ORC server.
 Once you have decided to run an ORC server, later parts are easy.

 There are three ways of deploying an Onion Routed Cloud.
-First is the automatic installation by DigitalOcean, second is installing it manually and the third is using .deb package.
+First is the automatic installation by DigitalOcean, the second is installing it manually, and the third is using the .deb package.
 I will show you all three ways in this article.

 Deploy Onion Routed Cloud on DigitalOcean

-Once the identity mining process has completed, your node will get a URL.
-The URL can be found in the following file –
+Once the identity mining process has been completed, your node will get a URL.
+We can find the URL in the following file –

-The above file will be created after the identity is mined completely.
+ORC will create the above file after the identity is mined completely.
 If the file is not available on your server, it means the mining process is ongoing and may take some more time.

 Deploy Onion Routed Cloud manually